astral-sh/uv-pre-commit/README.md

 A [pre-commit](https://pre-commit.com/) hook for [uv](https://github.com/astral-sh/uv).

-Distributed as a standalone repository to enable installing Ruff via prebuilt wheels from [PyPI](https://pypi.org/project/uv/).
+Distributed as a standalone repository to enable installing uv via prebuilt wheels from [PyPI](https://pypi.org/project/uv/).

 ### Using uv with pre-commit